coowry/eesql/README.md

 ## Next release

-- Minor fix in intersperse/2 specification
+## v0.4.6

+- Allow SELECT queries in WITH queries for postgresql syntax

 ## v0.4.5